 In North Carolina, most multilevel residences and larger sized homes are zoned.
 They have a separate thermostat for each zone, and each zone is connected to its own single-duct heating and cooling system.
 That is why you’ll notice two compressors outside of most two-story homes.
 In this scenario, the home itself is zoned, but the HVAC system isn’t.

 In a zoned HVAC system, different areas (or zones) throughout a single-duct system can be controlled with multiple thermostats.
 You could have a separate zone for the bedrooms, one for the kitchen, and one for the common areas.
 The zones will usually be divided into areas with similar heating and cooling needs.

 How Does HVAC Zoning Work?

 Zoning is a relatively simple concept, but it should definitely be left up to your local HVAC professionals.
 Zoning is accomplished with a series of components.

 - Motorized Dampers.
 These dampers open or close, fully or partially, based on what the zone thermostat tells it to do.
 A closed or partially closed damper will stop or reduce the flow of conditioned air into the zone.
 More than one damper may be controlled together if multiple ducts serve the same zone.

 - Zone Thermostats.
-Each zone uses a thermostat to sense the local temperature, and controls the heating and cooling for its individual zone.
+Each zone uses a thermostat to sense the local temperature and controls the heating and cooling of its individual zone.

 - Central Control Panel.
 Each thermostat and dampers are connected to the central control panel.
 This allows the unit to be controlled by multiple thermostats.